 - David Heathcoat-Amory - Conservative Member of Parliament of the United Kingdom (1983-present)

-- Mark Hoban - Financial Secretary to the UK Treasury (May 2010-present) Conservative Member of Parliament of the United Kingdom (2001-present)
+- Mark Hoban - former Financial Secretary to the UK Treasury (May 2010-Sept 2012), currently Minister of State for Work and Pensions.
+Conservative Member of Parliament of the United Kingdom (2001-present)

 - John Liu - member of the New York City Council (2001-present)